 - A. A green building project must be designed to meet the standards of one of the authorized green building rating systems identified in Section 5.12.5 according to the requirements listed below.
 Certification by the green building rating program is not required. - LEED Green Building Rating Program.
-A green building project being designed according to the LEED Green Building Rating program must be designed to achieve a minimum 'Silver' level standard.
-Projects of greater than 50,000 sf of gross floor area must be designed to meet a minimum 'Gold' level standard. - Passive House Green Building Rating Program.
-A green building project being designed according to the Passive House Green Building Rating program must be designed to achieve the minimum criteria for certification. - Enterprise Green Communities Green Building Rating System.
-A green building project being designed according to the Enterprise Green Communities Green Building Rating program must be designed to achieve the minimum criteria for certification. - B. Electric Vehicle Charging Stations.
+A green building project being designed according to the LEED Green Building Rating Program must be designed to achieve a minimum 'Silver' level standard.
+Projects of greater than 50,000 sf of gross floor area must be designed to meet a minimum 'Gold' level standard.
+Certification by the LEED Green Building Rating Program is not required. - Passive House Green Building Rating Program.
+A green building project being designed according to the Passive House Green Building Rating program must be designed to achieve certification.
+Certification by the Passive House Green Building Rating Program is required. to achieve the minimum criteria for certification - Enterprise Green Communities Green Building Rating System.
+A green building project being designed according to the Enterprise Green Communities Green Building Rating program must be designed to achieve the minimum criteria for certification.
+Certification by the Enterprise Green Communities Green Building Rating Program is not required. - B. Electric Vehicle Charging Stations.
 A green building project must provide that a minimum of 10% of parking spaces have access to electric vehicle charging stations up to a maximum of 40 spaces.
 An additional 10% of parking spaces must be electric vehicle charging station ready, meaning that electrical systems and conduit are prepared to expand the number of charging stations as demand increases.
-This Section 5.12.4.B only applies to new or rebuilt parking facilities; those projects using existing parking lots are exempt. - C. Solar Panels. [reserved]
+This Section 5.12.4.B only applies to new or rebuilt parking facilities; those projects using existing parking lots are exempt. - C. Solar Panels. [reserved] - D. Embodied Carbon [reserved] - C.E.
+Electrification of heating/cooling and residential cooking, domestic water heating, and laundry [reserved]